 Many people simply cannot tolerate these medications.
-Children have particular problems with standard medications.
+Children in particular may have problems with standard medications.
 When compliance with prescribed medicines is poor, treatment failure is common.
-For this reason, many people turn to natural remedies to manage their ulcerative colitis.
+For this reason, many people turn to natural remedies to manage their UC.

 Dietary remedies for ulcerative colitis

-- Low-fat diets seem to be particularly useful in delaying the recurrence of ulcerative colitis.
-Olive oil, medium-chain triglycerides, omega-3 fatty acids, and fermentable fiber might have a beneficial effect.
+Low-fat diets seem to be particularly useful in delaying the recurrence of UC.
+Olive oil, medium-chain triglycerides, omega-3 fatty acids, and certain types of fiber might have a beneficial effect.
 High fiber intake may be helpful in some people.
 In addition to improving bowel regularity, it may improve the consistency of the stool.

-- Psyllium seed/husk enhances gut motility, alleviates the symptoms of constipation, and improves the elimination of waste.
+Psyllium seed/husk enhances gut motility, alleviates the symptoms of constipation, and improves the elimination of waste.

-- Probiotics introduce healthy gut bacteria to restore and maintain a natural microbial flora in the gut.
+Probiotics introduce healthy gut bacteria to restore and maintain a natural microbial flora in the gut.
 This may reduce harmful inflammatory responses and maintain remission.